albertintech/apai/docs/congress/cmf/fema/constitutional-authority-technical-memorandum.md

 Concerns about conservative judicial skepticism toward major statutory reforms are legitimate.
 The current Supreme Court has shown preference for textualist/originalist interpretation, skepticism of "major questions" decided by agencies or implied in statutes, and deference to state sovereignty in some contexts.

-However, the Elections Clause is explicit, not implied -- unlike agency authority based on statutory interpretation, Congressional authority over federal elections is constitutionally explicit.
+However, the Elections Clause is explicit, not implied -- unlike agency authority based on statutory interpretation, Congressional authority over elections for Senators and Representatives is constitutionally explicit.
 Originalist interpretation supports the Act -- multi-member districts were original practice, and the 1967 ban was modern innovation.
 Textualism supports the Act -- "manner of holding elections" plainly includes vote allocation methods.
 The Court has consistently recognized broad Congressional authority -- *Thornton* and *Arizona State Legislature* were decided by Courts with conservative members.

 ### B. Building the Constitutional Record